Multi-Iteration Stochastic Optimizers: MICE algorithm

 In general, keeping all gradient realizations for all iterations in memory may be computationally inefficient, especially for large-dimensional problems.
 To avoid this unnecessary memory overhead, we use Welford's online algorithm to estimate the variances $V_{\ell,k}$ online.
 We keep in memory only the samples mean and second-centered moments and update them in an online fashion \cite{welford1962note}.
-Thus, with the Welford's online algorithm, the memory overhead is reduced to the storage of a single gradient, namely the mean, and a scalar, namely $M_\ell V_{\ell,k}$, for each iteration.
 This procedure makes the memory overhead much smaller than naively storing all gradients and evaluating variances when needed.
-For first-order methods such as \texttt{Adam-MICE} and \texttt{SGD-MICE}, with a hierarchy $\cl{L}_k$ at iteration $k$, the memory overhead of \texttt{MICE} is of $| \cl{L}_k| (d_{\xi}+1)$ floating-point numbers.
-Thus, for large-scale problems, dropping iterations and restarting the hierarchy are very important to reduce memory allocation.

-\begin{rmk}[More general $\bs{\theta}$ probability distributions] Although in Assumption \ref{as:theta_distribution} we restricted our attention to the case where the probability distribution of $\bs{\theta}$, $\pi$, does not depend on $\bs{\xi}$, it is possible to use mappings to address more general cases.
-Indeed, let us consider the case where
+Therefore, for each $\ell \in \cl{L}_k$ at iteration $k$, we need to store the mean gradient differences estimate, a vector of size $d_{\bs{\xi}}$; $V_{\ell, k}$, a scalar; and $M_{\ell, k}$, an integer.
+Also, we store the gradient mean estimate in case we might clip the index set at $\ell$ in the future, and the respective sum of the variances component-wise, also using Welford's algorithm.
+Thus, for first-order methods such as \texttt{Adam-MICE} and \texttt{SGD-MICE}, the memory overhead of \texttt{MICE} is of $2 | \cl{L}_k| (d_{\bs{\xi}}+2)$ floating-point numbers and $| \cl{L}_k|$ integers.
+Thus, for large-scale problems, dropping iterations and restarting the index set are very important to reduce memory allocation.
+Regarding the computational overhead, updating each $V_{\ell, k}$ using Welford's algorithm at iteration $k$ has complexity $\bigO{(M_{\ell, k} - M_{\ell, k-1}) \, d_{\bs{\xi}}}$.
+Computing the sample sizes using \eqref{eq:optimal.sampling.1} or Algorithm~\ref{alg:finite_sum} requires a number of operations that is $\bigO{|\cl{L}_k| \, d_{\bs{\xi}}}$.
+While sample sizes might be computed several times per iteration due to the progressive sample size increase, this cost does not increase with the dimensionality of the problem.
+The resampling technique presented in \eqref{eq:resampling} increases the memory overhead by a factor $n_{\text{part}}$ and the computational work by a factor $\delta_{re}$.